There is no way to remove a Directive based on a Technique that no longer exists

-Updated by Matthieu CERDA almost 7 years ago
+Updated by Matthieu CERDA over 8 years ago

 For me, the error under "About this Directive" is relevant and needs to stay.
 However, the message at the botton is meaningless for an end user, duplicates what is "nicely" said in the upper one and should maybe be replaced by a "migrate to another version or delete" choice :)

 I did not verify if the same problem happens if there is another version available for this Technique, the behavior might not be the same ?

-Updated by François ARMAND almost 7 years ago
+Updated by François ARMAND over 8 years ago

 - Priority changed from 2 to 4

 I'm not sure where the error message should go, but clearly, we have to provide the user with a way to get out of that situation (without relying on any LDAP/cmd line wizardry).